OOOOOOOOOOOOOOOOOOOOOOOO0/Discord-Mass-Edit/README.md

 ```

 ```
-Type .edit in that channel
+Type your prefix and then edit in that channel
 ```